ylahraoui67-pixel/FPK-EXPRESS/README.md

 # FPK-EXPRESS

-AI-powered preorder & pickup platform for FPK Khouribga students.
+AI-powered preorder & pickup platform for FPK Khouribga students .

 FPK-EXPRESS is a V1 MVP that helps students preorder affordable meals and pick them up without waiting in long food or coffee queues.
 It is built from real field-survey validation with 23 FPK Khouribga students and is designed to feel like a credible campus startup product, not a classroom mockup.